 Which clear aligners are the least noticeable?

 This one is tricky, as there’s not a unanimous choice for “least noticeable.”
 Rather, this category is often defined primarily by personal preferences.
-Even so, our opinion is that Candid makes the best looking aligners out there, and Byte, SmileDirectClub, and AlignerCo also provide good options.
+Even so, we think AlignerCo and NewSmile make pretty discreet aligners, and Byte, SmileDirectClub, and Candid also provide good options.
 Take a look at our review of the Best Looking Clear Aligners for more information.

 What is the most convenient alternative to braces?

-Because they don’t require any office visits and deliver treatments to your doorstep, at-home aligners tend to be more convenient than in-office options like Invisalign.
+Because they don’t require any office visits and deliver treatments to your doorstep, at-home aligners are often more convenient than in-office options like Invisalign.
 But among all the home aligner companies, SmileDirectClub stands out for their SmileShop locations and nighttime-only option.
 In our review of the Most Convenient Clear Aligners, you’ll find a few more companies worth considering.

 Does insurance cover clear aligner treatment?